 Table of Contents

 A reverse mortgage is a cash loan that seniors take against their home’s equity.
 The lending bank makes payments in a single lump sum, in monthly installments, or as a line of credit.
 The loan does not have to be paid back until the last borrower (often couples will both sign) passes away or moves from the home for one full year.
-Most commonly, the loan is not paid back in increments, but instead the home is sold and the lender is paid back the full loan amount plus interest.
+Most commonly, the loan is not paid back in increments.
+Instead, the home is sold and the lender is paid back the full loan amount plus interest.

 There are several types of reverse mortgages, but only one is relevant to the elderly looking to pay for senior care or home modifications; the Home Equity Conversion Mortgage (HECM), formerly referred to as HECM Saver.
 This reverse mortgage is insured by the United States Federal Government and is only accessible via a lender approved by the Federal Housing Administration (FHA).